paulvha/dooropener/README.md

 except a door opener, and had couple of hours on my hand.
 I have extended the code with more functions and this document is the write up of the small project.

+<br>Please be aware that I have NOT written much of the code.
+It is coming from different sources
+from Internet, developed by others.
+I do not know who or where the real sources are coming from.
+Hence I do not claim copyright or apply a license.
+This is grapware… for you to play around and enjoy.
+No Support, no warranty, no obligations.
+Just source code as-is !

 ## Prerequisites
 Depending the exact sourced hardware components
 ### Keypad